Skip to content

 How to check and configure them

-Where you set headers depends on your setup: in the server configuration (Apache, nginx), at your CDN or hosting plan, or in your framework.
+Where you set headers depends on your setup: in the server configuration (Apache, nginx), at your CDN or hosting plan, or in your framework (for example next.config or response middleware).
 For most sites it is a few lines of configuration you add once and then leave alone, with CSP as the exception that needs maintenance whenever you add a new external service.

-Checking requires no technical knowledge.
+Checking requires no deep technical knowledge.
 The free WebYes scan tests your site's headers within the security pillar and shows the risk for each missing header.
-Together with a valid SSL certificate, headers form the foundation of the security score.
+For the WebYes keurmerk the average across all pillars must be at least 80, and each pillar (including security) at least 60.
+Missing headers are one of the fastest ways to drop below that floor of 60.

 Related articles